harelba/q/README.markdown

      * By separating the filenames with a + sign: `SELECT * FROM datafile1+datafile2+datefile3`.
      * By using glob matching: `SELECT * FROM mydata*.dat`
   * Files with .gz extension are considered to be gzipped and decompressed on the fly.
+* Use `-H` in order to specify that a header row exists. q will read the header row and set the column names accordingly.
-* The column names are in the format cX where X is the column number starting from **1**.
+* If there is no header row, then the column names will be in the format cX where X is the column number starting from **1**.
 For example, to retrieve the second and fourth columns of the file, use `q "SELECT c2,c4 FROM myfile"`
 * Any standard SQL expression, condition (both WHERE and HAVING), GROUP BY, ORDER BY etc. are allowed.
-  * **NOTE:** Type inference is rudimentary for now (see Limitations and Future below), so sometimes casting would be required (e.g. for inequality conditions on numbers).
-Once type inference is complete, this won't be necessary.
-See Limitations for details on working around this. (**Full column name and type inference are in the RC version 1.3.0b**).
+NOTE: Full type detection is implemented, so there is no need for any casting or anything.
 * For both consistency and for preventing shell expansion conflicts, q currently expects the entire query to be in a single command-line parameter.
 Here is an example standard usage: ```q "SELECT * FROM datafile"```.
 Notice that the entire SQL statement is enclosed in double quotes.
+Flags are obviously outside the quotes.

 JOINs are supported and Subqueries are supported in the WHERE clause, but unfortunately not in the FROM clause for now.
 Use table alias when performing JOINs.